 Our campus opened in 2013 with 20 students from K-6.
-In 2015, school year with almost 120 students from K-8.
-In 2015, the number has increased to approximately 230 students from Kindergarten to Year 9.
-The school is currently in Stage 2 of a 6-stage development with an eventual capacity for 800 students.
+The secondary school commenced in 2014 with year 7 and 8 with a total number of students of almost 120 from K-8.
+In 2017 the numbers increased to approximately 370 students from Kindergarten to Year 11.
+The school completed its Stage 3 of a 6-stage building development with an eventual capacity for 800 students.